harykx/dominus-ha/immergas_bridge/README.md

 # Immergas Home Assistant Add-on Repository

-This repository contains a Home Assistant add-on for the Immergas Magic Combo Plus V2 and Dominus module.
+This repository contains a Home Assistant add-on for the Immergas Magis Combo Plus V2 and Dominus module.

 ## Install